clases-julio/p2-gpio-ledrgb-dgarciac2021/README.md

 ![Schematic](./.img/better-colors.gif)

 [^1]: Those resistor values were calculated for approximately 16mA of current for each channel.
-This resulted to be too bright (Both for our eyes and for the camera) so in the real circuit **two** leds are used simultaneously in order to half that current between and therefore make them dimmer.
+This resulted to be too bright (Both for our eyes and for the camera) so in the real circuit **two** leds are used simultaneously in order to half that current between them and therefore make them dimmer.
 [^2]: Worth to mention also the order of the conditions given, seeking optimization.